Fayetteville could become the second largest city in Arkansas, surpassing Fort Smith

 NORTHWEST ARKANSAS, Ark.
-(KNWA) — The number of people living in Fayetteville could soon surpass Fort Smith, making it the second largest city in the state.
+(KFTA) — The number of people living in Fayetteville could soon surpass Fort Smith, making it the second largest city in the state.

 According to the U.S. Census Bureau, Fayetteville now has 86,751 people living there.